Caldarie/flutter_tflite_audio/README.md

 1. **Inference isn't accurate** - Its possible that your device doesn't have enough time to record.
 Simply adjust the bufferSize to a lower value.
 Likewise, if your bufferSize is too low, the recording length will be too long and your model may possibly register it as background noise.
 Simply adjust the bufferSize to a higher value.

-2. **App crashes when runnning GTM model on both android and iOS** - To reduce your app's footprint, this package has disabled GTM feature by default.
-You will need to manually enable ops-select on your [podfile - step 4 & Xcode - step 5](#ios-if-you-are-using-googles-teachable-machine-model-otherwise-skip) and [build gradle - step 3](#android-if-you-are-using-googles-teachable-machine-otherwise-skip)
+2. **App crashes when runnning GTM model on both android and iOS** - Please make sure that yoi have enabled ops-select on your [podfile - step 4 & Xcode - step 5](#ios-if-you-are-using-googles-teachable-machine-model-otherwise-skip) and [build gradle - step 3](#android-if-you-are-using-googles-teachable-machine-otherwise-skip)

 3. **App crashes when running GTM model on iOS emulator** - please run your simulation on actual iOS device.
-Tflite for x86_64 architectures have limited support.
+As of this moment, tensroflow select-ops for x86_64 architectures have limited support on iOS. if you absolutely need to run it on an emulator, you can consider building the select ops framework yourself.
+Instructions can be provided [here](https://www.tensorflow.org/lite/guide/ops_select#ios)

 <br>